 Public works include a mural, We Hold These Truths To Be Self-Evident, in collaboration with Natalie Frank at the Ford Foundation Live Gallery of New York Live Arts in NYC.
 In February 2018 Buckman unveiled her first Public Sculpture presented by Art Production Fund on Sunset Blv, Los Angeles, a large scale outdoor version of her neon sculpture Champ, which has been up for three years.

-Later this year Buckman will be included in group shows at the Virginia Museum of Contemporary Art, Virginia Beach, VA, and the Museum of Arts and Design, New York, NY.
-A solo show at Pippy Houldsworth Gallery is scheduled for 2021.
+Later this year Buckman will be included in the group show Garmenting: Costume of Contemporary Art at the Museum of Arts and Design, New York, NY.
+A solo show at Pippy Houldsworth Gallery is scheduled for 2022.

 Buckman lives and works in Brooklyn, NY.